 1. Stop Ambari Server.
 On the Ambari Server host:

 '''

 ambari-server stop

 '''

-2. Update the stack version in the Server database, depending on if you are using a local repository:
+2. Update the stack version in the Server database.
+Use the command appropriate for a remote, or local repository, as described in this step.

 Make sure you delete the old MapReduce version before you run upgradestack.